luca-leone/next-js-workspace/README.md

 One of workspace's most relevant features is "**hot reload**": everytime a file is saved it will be authomatically compiled and a new build will be available within dist/ folder without run manually any build command from terminal again.

 This workspace is suitable for everyone are looking for a minimal ready to use JavaScript development envirnoment.
 It's is perfect to develop JS libraries but can be also used as starting tool for any particular needs.
-It can be customized in according to developers needs adding other software as such as broserify or sass compiler.
+It can be customized in according to developers needs adding other software as such as Express, broserify or sass compiler.

 ## Table of contents